Separatists tighten grip on east Ukraine, EU agrees more sanctions on Moscow

 Eastern Ukraine seems to be rapidly spinning out of the control of the central government.
 The governor of Donetsk, a multi-millionaire appointed by Kiev, has not been seen since April 11.
 A man calling himself Donetsk's new police chief has appeared wearing the orange and black separatist ribbon.

-The Ukrainian defence ministry acknowledged that it has had difficulty mobilising the armed forces in the east, where some units have been blockaded in by rebellious locals.
+The Ukrainian defense ministry acknowledged that it has had difficulty mobilizing the armed forces in the east, where some units have been blockaded in by rebellious locals.

 "On some occasions we have lost the information war and there have been blockades of our units.
 People don't understand why they are coming," said acting Defence Minister Mykhailo Koval.
 He said 26 members of a reconnaissance unit had been blockaded for the past day and a half in Slaviansk.